mohammed-ali-2003/Telecom-Billing-System/README.md

 - `/src` - Contains the C source code for the project
 - `/docs` - Documentation for the project
-- `/snapshots` - Contains screenshots of the project interface and outputs
 - `/bin` - Compiled binary files (if applicable)

 ## Installation and Setup